chogan72/NFL_Model/README.md

 #### Purpose

-* This model ajusts the vegas win total based on Pythagorean Differential and Weekly Point Differential
+* This model adjusts the Vegas win total based on Pythagorean Differential and Weekly Point Differential
 * This model is loosely based of this article by Adam Chernoff: https://medium.com/@adamchernoff/how-to-create-and-use-nfl-power-ratings-to-beat-the-point-spread-3fa4c3ecdc22

 #### Pythagorean Differential